aiven/terraform-provider-aiven/docs/resources/azure_vpc_peering_connection.md

 ### Required

-- `azure_subscription_id` (String) Azure Subscription ID.
-This property cannot be changed, doing so forces recreation of the resource.
+- `azure_subscription_id` (String) The ID of the Azure subscription in UUID4 format.
+Changing this property forces recreation of the resource.
-- `peer_azure_app_id` (String) Azure app registration id in UUID4 form that is allowed to create a peering to the peer vnet.
-This property cannot be changed, doing so forces recreation of the resource.
+- `peer_azure_app_id` (String) The ID of the Azure app that is allowed to create a peering to the Azure Virtual Network (VNet) in UUID4 format.
+Changing this property forces recreation of the resource.
-- `peer_azure_tenant_id` (String) Azure tenant id in UUID4 form.
-This property cannot be changed, doing so forces recreation of the resource.
+- `peer_azure_tenant_id` (String) The Azure tenant ID in UUID4 format.
+Changing this property forces recreation of the resource.
-- `peer_resource_group` (String) Azure resource group name of the peered VPC.
-This property cannot be changed, doing so forces recreation of the resource.
+- `peer_resource_group` (String) The name of the Azure resource group associated with the VNet.
+Changing this property forces recreation of the resource.
-- `vnet_name` (String) Azure Network name.
-This property cannot be changed, doing so forces recreation of the resource.
+- `vnet_name` (String) The name of the Azure VNet.
+Changing this property forces recreation of the resource.
-- `vpc_id` (String) The VPC the peering connection belongs to.
-This property cannot be changed, doing so forces recreation of the resource.
+- `vpc_id` (String) The ID of the Aiven VPC.
+Changing this property forces recreation of the resource.

 ### Optional